 Indeed, the alpha female is the core of the pack.
 She will lead her pack from its formation until she dies.
-She is the leader, general, decision maker and caring mother.
-Once she dies the pack splits, with the males and females heading in different directions to form new packs.
+She is the leader, general, decision-maker and caring mother.
+Once she dies, the pack splits, with the males and females heading in different directions to form new packs.

 Tait of the Vundu pack was my favourite alpha female.
-She lived for over ten years and having had eight litters, her genes run through most of the dogs in the Zambezi Valley and probably beyond.
-Being with her you could sense her strength of character.
+She lived for over ten years and had eight litters, so her genes run through most of the dogs in the Zambezi Valley and probably beyond.
+Being with her, you could sense her strength of character.
 I remember when she was faced with an onslaught of 11 hyena against her 14 wolves.
 She seemed to stand back like a general and direct the defence, ensuring her pups remained safe.
 But she was no coward.
 When things got particularly hectic, she would be there in the mix.

 As head of the pack, the alpha female presides over the pack’s generally harmonious family life.
 You get the sense that they really do care for one another with a deep bond of love.
 Or at least that is the best description I can provide, observing them from my very human viewpoint.
 Watching them at playtime is perhaps the greatest joy, especially around water.
 As the sun begins to set and temperatures cool, the pups run around ambushing each other and baiting the dozing adults.
 The grown-ups often can’t resist the fun and games, joining in with more vigour than the pups.

 For the painted wolves, life in Mana Pools is how it should be.
 However, it is not all plain sailing.
-Hyena attacks are common and the lions are a continual threat and are responsible for the deaths of many wolves.
+Hyena attacks are frequent, and the lions are a continual threat and are responsible for the deaths of many wolves.
 But in the remote Zambezi Valley, they are protected from their species greatest scourge… mankind.

 A Threatened Existence